christian-cleberg/cleberg.net/content/blog/2022-10-19-syncthing.md

 devices to fetch files.

-This post is a walkthough of the Syncthing software, how I set-up my personal storage, and some pros and cons of using the software..
+This post is a walkthough of the Syncthing software, how I set-up my personal storage, and some pros and cons of using the software.

 ### How Does Syncthing Work?